 Discussion

 Harbor seals occupy different trophic positions depending on ecological conditions and exhibit delayed trophic responses to ecological perturbations.
 We found that both ocean conditions and prey availability impact predator trophic position, however, the magnitude and time scale at which predators exhibited trophic position responses to these bottom-up drivers varied.
 In fact, some of the most influential drivers of predator trophic position (i.e., freshwater discharge) had a multi-year delay in predator trophic position.
 Some effects of ecosystem change on nearshore marine predators will not be immediately observable based on our results and others (Smith et al. 2017).
 Furthermore, changes in ocean conditions can alter top-down pressure on the ecological community in subsequent years, as generalist top predators shift their trophic ecology in response to their environment.
-Our results suggest that following years with extreme ocean conditions, ecological responses will continue to manifest for multiple years into the future as impacts propagate through the food web
+Extreme environmental conditions are becoming more common in the northeast Pacific Ocean (Suryan et al. 2021) and our data did not include observations of recent marine heatwave events.
+Regardless, our results show food webs have delayed responses to environmental shifts.
+Ecological responses will continue to manifest for multiple years into the future as impacts propagate through the food web and be particularly pronounced following years with extreme ocean conditions.

 Delayed trophic position response to environmental conditions

-Multiple studies have shown that ocean conditions such as sea surface temperature, upwelling, and freshwater discharge impact abundance and recruitment of nearshore fishes in coastal Washington (Reum et al. 2011, Greene et al. 2015).
-For some species of seabirds in the region, breeding success also responds to ocean conditions but exhibits a temporally lagged response (Duguid et al. 2019).
-Our results show trophic position of top predators (harbor seals) can also have delayed responses to bottom-up forcing of ocean conditions with up to a 2-year ecological delay.
-For example, the Columbia River introduces terrestrial derived nutrients associated with increased primary production and fish production.
-Harbor seals consume a greater proportion of higher trophic level prey sources in years following above average Columbia River discharge.
-Based on our results and others (Ware and Thomson 2005, Feddern et al. 2021) abiotic factors associated with freshwater discharge alters resources, primary productivity, and prey availability that propagates through the entire coastal Washington food web.
-The impact of this bottom-up force is observable in top predator trophic position but this response is delayed and not observable for two years.
+Multiple studies have shown that ocean conditions such as sea surface temperature, upwelling, and freshwater discharge impact abundance and recruitment of nearshore fishes in coastal Washington (Reum et al. 2011, Greene et al. 2015, Duguid et al. 2019).
+Our results show trophic position of top predators (harbor seals) also respond to bottom-up forcing of ocean conditions with up to a 2-year delay.
+Abiotic factors in the region alter resources, primary productivity, and prey availability that propagates through the entire coastal Washington food web (Ware and Thomson 2005, Feddern et al. 2021).
+Reum et al. (2011) found age-0 Pacific herring abundance in Puget Sound is positively correlated with annual upwelling in the Strait of Georgia.
+This increase in abundance of low trophic level, juvenile, fish could explain the correlation between harbor seal trophic position and upwelling (Figure 2C).
+In addition, reproductive success of Salish Sea predators (Smith et al. 2017) and fish species (Duguid et al. 2019) have been correlated to sea surface temperature and, like harbor seal trophic position (Figure 2B), the responses to sea surface temperature are delayed by a year.
+Freshwater discharge introduces terrestrial derived nutrients to nearshore environments and in the case of large river plumes can influence upwelling.
+In Washington freshwater derived nutrients have been associated with increases in primary production and fish abundance at multiple trophic levels (Ware and Thomson 2005; Kudela et al. 2008).
+Based on our results and others, abiotic factors associated with freshwater discharge alters resources that eventually propagate through the food web and can impact predator trophic position.

 Delayed trophic position response to prey abundance